zanematthew/zm-ajax-login-register/readme.txt

 = Features =

+* Now available in Spanish and Russian thanks to [artbelov](https://github.com/artbelov)!
 * Facebook login support
 * Redirect users to a custom URL or page after login, such as; "Dashboard" or "Welcome"
 * AJAX verification for username and email accounts